shanta3220/jiffygames-frontend/README.md

 ### User Profile

-Who will use it?
+**Who will use it?**<br>

-Casual gamers who prefer no-download games.
+- Casual gamers who prefer no-download games.<br>
-Users who want to quickly play and engage with games without additional app management.
+- Users who want to quickly play and engage with games without additional app management.<br>

-How will they use it?
+**How will they use it?**<br>

-Sign up and log in to access the platform and their personal gaming stats.
+- Sign up and log in to access the platform and their personal gaming stats.<br>
-Browse and launch games directly from the homepage.
+- Browse and launch games directly from the homepage.<br>
-Track progress and compare scores on leaderboards.
+- Track progress and compare scores on leaderboards.<br>
-Share feedback and interact with the community via comments.
+- Share feedback and interact with the community via comments.<br>

-Special considerations
+**Special considerations**<br>

-Low-resource devices should still have a seamless experience.
+- Low-resource devices should still have a seamless experience.
-Ensure user privacy and secure authorization for personalized features like leaderboards and profiles.
+- Ensure user privacy and secure authorization for personalized features like leaderboards and profiles.

 ### Features